Walt Kowalczyk

-Early years
+Early life

 Kowalczyk attended Westfield High School, where he earned four letters in football and baseball, three in basketball and two in track.
 In football and baseball he was named to the All-state team twice.
 He won the state 100-yard dash title twice.
 As a senior, he received the Harry Agganis Award as the best high school athlete in New England.

 He accepted a scholarship from Michigan State University, where he became a three-year starter at right halfback.
 As a sophomore, he was given the nickname "The Sprinting Blacksmith", after his efforts helped his team defeat UCLA in the 1956 Rose Bowl.
 He recorded 584 yards and 6 touchdowns in the season.

 As a junior, he was limited with a serious ankle sprain he suffered during fall practice and only registered 128 yards and 2 touchdowns.

 In 1957, he posted 545 rushing yards (5.4 yards average), 9 touchdowns (led the Big Ten Conference) and 7 receptions for 128 yards.
 He placed third in the Heisman Trophy voting, the highest place ever by a Michigan State player.
 He finished his career with 1,257 rushing yards on 225 carries, 16 touchdowns, 10 receptions for 187 yards and one touchdown.